 Preparing The Property

-Personal possessions, ornaments, pictures, books etc. should be removed from the premises, especially those of real or sentimental value.
+Personal possessions including ornaments, pictures and books should be removed from the premises, especially items of real or sentimental value.
 Some items may be boxed, sealed and stored in the loft at the owner’s risk.
-All cupboards and shelf space should be left clear for the Tenant’s own use.
+All cupboards and shelf space should be left clear for the Tenant’s use.

-At the commencement of the tenancy the property must be in a thoroughly clean condition, and at the end of each tenancy it is the Tenants’ responsibility to leave the property in a similar condition.
-Where they fail to do so, cleaning will be arranged at their expense.
+Before a tenancy begins, the property must be in a thoroughly clean condition.
+At the end of each tenancy, it is the Tenants’ responsibility to leave the property in a similar condition.
+Where they fail to do so, cleaning is arranged at their expense.

 Information For The Tenant

-It is helpful if you leave information for the Tenant, e.g. on operating the central heating and hot water system, washing machine and alarm system, and the day refuse is collected etc
+It is helpful if you leave instructional information for the Tenant (example: how to operate the central heating, hot water system, washing machine and alarm, and what day the waste is collected).

 You should provide one set of keys for each Tenant.
 Our office will arrange to have duplicates cut as required.

 We hope that you find the above information useful.
 If there are any aspects of which you are unsure, please ask us.
 We look forward to being of assistance to you in the letting and management of your property.